hpedrorodrigues/sphynx/.github/README.md

 ### Dotfiles

-All dotfiles are inside the [.file][dotfiles-folder] directory.
+All dotfiles are inside the [dotfiles][dotfiles-folder] directory.
 It has common aliases, functions, and configuration files that I use daily.

 **Ok, but how about shell startup performance?**